 Gruyere is the perfect cheese for the topping.
 Rich and melts beautifully.

-Just a few herbs are all that are needed to add another depth of flavor to this sublime dish.
+Just a few herbs are all that is needed to add another depth of flavor to this sublime dish.

 Thyme infused in the cream, and then a little fresh chopped parsley sprinkled on top.